etalazz/durapack/readme.md

 Durapack is a Rust library for encoding telemetry, audit, or mission data so that it remains **recoverable even when the storage or link is damaged**.
 Each Durapack record ("frame") is **self-locating** (has a strong marker), **self-describing** (carries its own header/length), and **bidirectionally linkable** (can be re-threaded using IDs or hashes).

+### 🛡️ A Note on Security and Scope

+Durapack is a general-purpose framing and data repair library.
+It **does not provide encryption**.
+If you need to protect data at rest or in transit, you should encrypt your payload *before* passing it to Durapack.

 ## 📖 Table of Contents

 - [✨ Features](#-features)